Skip to main content

-In order for the email timer to work in your emails, Deadline Funnel needs to be tracking your subscribers' email addresses first.
-This is done through either an API Integration with your email platform or through our Zapier Integration.
-Without establishing this first, the email timers are not going to work in your emails.
+Note: In order for the email to work in your emails, Deadline Funnel needs to be tracking your subscriber's email address first.
+This is done through the webhook/tag system found in the Emails tab on the left side of your campaign editor.

-If you are adding the Email Timer to multiple emails in your campaign, it is important that you copy a fresh code for each email that you’re adding it to.
+Important: If you are adding the email timer to multiple emails in your campaign, it's essential that you copy a fresh code for each email that you're adding it to.

 The HTML Code